Yoni-Yaffe/count-the-notes/README.md

 ├── inference.py                   # ▶ Entry point: inference/evaluation
 ├── ckpts/                         # Contains a *link* to download a synthetic‑data transcriber │   └── checkpoint_link.txt  #  (see Bootstrap Checkpoint)
+├── datasets/                      # Directory that should contain the datasets.
+You can see the expected format in datasets/README.md
 ├── onsets_and_frames/             # Upstream architecture (lightly modified)
 ├── conversion_maps/               # Instrument ↔︎ MIDI helpers
 ├── make_pitch_shifted_copies.py   # Data augmentation script